 Many important figures in Italian history are buried here, among the most illustrious is Vittorio Emanuele II.

 Like many other cities, Rome had its own defensive wall, known as the Aurelian Walls, which is considered one of the oldest defensive walls still standing in the World.
 It was built in the 3rd century by Emperor Aurelian of Rome, in order to defend the city from the Germanic tribes.

 The Aurelian Walls surrounded the entire ancient city of Rome, stretching across 12 miles.
-All the famous tourist point in Rome are now located within these walls, including all seven hills and famous neighborhoods like Trastevere.
+All the famous tourist points in Rome are now located within these walls, including all seven hills and the most popular neighborhoods.

 The Appian Way

-A great part of the road is well preserved and can be visited.
-Alongside the road, it is possible to see many tombs and beautiful ancient buildings.
-Most of the tombs, belong to important aka rich people from ancient Rome, being most of the merchants.
+A large part of the road is well preserved and can be visited.
+Along with the road, it is possible to see many tombs and beautiful old buildings.
+Most of the tombs belong to important and wealthy figures from ancient Rome, the majority being merchants and religious.

 Most of the tombs are very elaborate, with paintings and a well-decorated interior.
 As a highlight of the Appian Way, we have the Catacombs of St. Sebastian, the Tomb of Cecilia Metella, and the Aqueduct.